aakashsriram1/NBAPlayerProparbitrage/README.md

 ## Features
 - Scrapes player prop data from PrizePicks and Pinnacle.
 - Identifies arbitrage opportunities by comparing lines from both sources.
-- Outputs the results to an
+- Outputs the results to an Excel File